NBISweden/workshop-reproducible-research/docs/setup.md

 !!! tip
     As mentioned before, Docker needs to run as root.
 You can achieve this by prepending all Docker commands with `sudo`.
-This is the approach that we will take in this tutorial, since the set up becomes a little simpler.
+This is the approach that we will take in this tutorial, since the set up becomes a little simpler that way.
     If     you plan on continuing using Docker you can get rid of this by adding your user to the group `docker`.
 Here are instructions for how to do this:
     [https://docs.docker.com/engine/installation/linux/linux-postinstall/][].